-1. Students can There are a number of possible ways in which this can be put in place.
+1 Otividante There are a sumption of possible succession which this are be not in allocal Tax 1.
+Students can There are a number of possible ways in which this can be put in place.
 For view their example: original (handwritten) (a) An open session on a specified time and date is scheduled where exam scripts within a scripts are available for viewing in a controlled space; controlled environment (b) Students submit a request to view their exam scripts by a specific deadline and the script is prepared and provided to the individual student in a controlled space at a scheduled time and date; (c) Students are able to request an opportunity to discuss and talk through their exam scripts with an appropriate member of staff (e.g. personal academic tutor or module tutor); (d) Exam scripts are routinely provided to personal academic tutors for discussion with students at a meeting.
 Additionally, some of these options could be combined, e.g. giving students an opportunity to view their script in a controlled environment and then also have a discussion with the relevant member of staff.
-2. Scripts (either Whilst this is not currently recommended by the University's Legal Services (as, handwritten or typed, if it was compared to coursework, exam scripts are subject to different provisions under the General Data Protection Regulation, i.e. exam scripts are excluded from an online exam) Subject Access Requests), other institutions do this and there are a number of are returned to possible ways in which it can be done.
-For example: students (a) Exam scripts are scanned and either the scanned version is electronically (and securely) released to the student, or the scanned version is stored securely and the original script is released to the student; (b) Exam scripts are photocopied, and a copy is given to the student.
+2. Scripts (either Whilst this is not currently recommended by the University's Legal Services (as, handwritten or compared to coursework, exam scripts are subject to different provisions under typed, if it was the General Data Protection Regulation, i.e. exam scripts are excluded from an online exam) Subject Access Requests), other institutions do this and there are a number of are returned to students possible ways in which it can be done.
+For example: (a) Exam scripts are scanned and either the scanned version is electronically (and securely) released to the student, or the scanned version is stored securely and the original script is released to the student; (b) Exam scripts are photocopied, and a copy is given to the student.